wm97artsociety/Manierism-megabyte-rig-/README.md

 I do math fast

+Paying chatgpt 1.5 million kilowatts on a json file out of love for building the internet with me it loads urls through flask web display now of local ip address the safest internet in the world youre own dont do stupid stuff in youre browser and respect the software please last thing i need is to hear someone got caughr abusing software and i have to play the patriot act game which is marital laws to save you from losing phone rights in youre country

 Internet in beta mode model it hower to fit you're needs to read more about check the formulas and info at the link below the first vaild search history on bing google would not let it happen without a api

 Updated logic for search to bing search now does search from bing with results needs url logic added and displays of photos and urls